tarantool/doc/sphinx/dev_guide/box_protocol.rst

     +---------------------+----------------+
     64                  107              127

-The server begins the dialogue by sending a fixed-size (128 bytes) text greeting to the client.
-The greeting always contains two 64 byte lines of ASCII text, each line ending with newline character ('\\n').
+The server begins the dialogue by sending a fixed-size (128-byte) text greeting to the client.
+The greeting always contains two 64-byte lines of ASCII text, each line ending with a newline character ('\\n').
 The first line contains the server version and protocol type.
-The second line contains up to 44 bytes of base64-encoded random string, to use in authentication packet, and ends with up to 23 spaces.
+The second line contains up to 44 bytes of base64-encoded random string, to use in the authentication packet, and ends with up to 23 spaces.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Unified packet structure